Gaius-Augustus/Augustus/README-cgp.txt

           data set or the identifier 'chicken' for a bird data set

---speciesfilenames=genomeDirectories.tbl
+--speciesfilenames=genomes.tbl
                    a file containing for each species the directory to its genome file.
-		   Each line in 'genomeDirectories.tbl' consists of two tab-separated fields.
+		   Each line in 'genomes.tbl' consists of two tab-separated fields.
 		   The first field is a species identifier (does not correspond to the identifier in --species !!!).
 		   The second field is the directory to the genome file, e.g.